-- Call Back Speak this command to call the sender of the text message using the Bluetooth® Hands-Free Phone System. - Send Text Speak this command to send a text message response to the sender of the text message. - Read Text Speak this command to read the text message again. - Previous Text Speak this command to move to the previous text message (if available). - Next Text Speak this command to move to the next text message (if available).
+Speak this command to send a text message response to the sender of the text message.

+- Read Text Speak this command to read the text message again. - Previous Text Speak this command to move to the previous text message (if available). - Next Text iPhones® can only send text messages via Siri® Eyes Free.

+Speak this command to move to the next text message (if available).